-To access the Task Details side panel, simply click on the title of a task from nearly anywhere in Mavenlink.
-You can close the side panel by clicking Close (“
+To access the Task Details side panel, click on the title of a task from nearly anywhere in Kantata OX or click the side panel icon (“ ”) in the Task Tracker.

 Use the tabs just below the Task Details header to quickly jump to the associated section.
 The numbers in parentheses to the right of some tabs indicate the current count of Activity posts, Checklists, Proofs, and Files associated with the task.

-In this section, you can write task descriptions, add tags, or classify task participants as followers or assignees, depending on their roles and responsibilities.
+In this section, you can write task descriptions, add tags, and classify task participants as followers or assignees depending on their roles and responsibilities.

-You can use Mavenlink's formatting markdown or the toolbar below the Description field to add bold, italics, underline, bullet lists, numbered lists, hyperlinks, and emoji to your description.
-When using markdown, you can Preview how your formatting will look before saving.
+- Description—Use this field for commenting, planning, or documenting the steps required to complete the task.
+You can use Kantata's markdown formatting or the toolbar below the field to add bold, italics, underline, bullet lists, numbered lists, hyperlinks, and emoji.

-- A person cannot be a follower if they are already an assignee on the task.
+Note: A user cannot be a follower if they are already an assignee on the task.

-The Activity section allows you to post up-to-the-minute task updates and upload files directly to the task; this helps project participants know that an attachment is for a specific task.
-If you upload a file to a private message, only users who have access to that message will be able to view and download the file.
+The Activity section allows you to post task updates and upload files directly to the task.
+This helps project participants know that an attachment is for a specific task.

 Task Custom Fields are viewable only if the field's Read Permissions are equal to (or greater than) the member's Project-level permissions.
-For example, a Task Custom Field with Read Permissions set to Time & Expense can be viewed by members with Time & Expense access all the way up to Project Administrator.
+For example, a Task Custom Field with Read Permissions set to View / Edit Time & Expenses can be viewed by members with View Time and Expenses access all the way up to Project Administrator.

-Read or Write Permissions are managed by Account Administrators; all new Custom Fields in Task Sets default to being viewable by Contributors and editable by Project Administrators.
+Read or Write Permissions are managed by Account Administrators.

 With checklists, you can organize, clarify, and keep track of the steps needed to complete a task.
 You can add multiple checklist items to a task that can be checked off as they are completed.